-Margie H. Davenport, PhD ASSOCIATE PROFESSOR FUNDED BY: Canadian Institutes of Health Research (CIHR), Heart and Stroke Foundation of Canada (HSFC), Canadian Foundation for Innovation (CFI), Women and Children's Health Research Institute (WCHRI) Heart and Stroke Foundation of Canada National New Investigator, Alberta New Investigator, and Improving Heart Health for Women Award
+Margie H. Davenport, PhD PROFESSOR FUNDED BY: Canadian Institutes of Health Research (CIHR), Natural Science and Engineering Research Council of Canada (NSERC), Social Sciences and Humanities Research Council (SSHRC), Heart and Stroke Foundation of Canada (HSFC), Canadian Foundation for Innovation (CFI), Women and Children's Health Research Institute (WCHRI) Christenson Professor in Active Healthy Living

 Education Postdoctoral Fellow, University of Calgary, Calgary, Canada.
 2010-2012 Heart and Stroke Foundation of Canada, Canadian Institutes of Health Research